jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/04_binary_operations_3.rst

   back to green

-* I remove the other `return statement`_ then remove  "not_ not_" since it cancels out, the negation of a negation is the original thing
+* I remove the other `return statement`_ then remove  "not_ not_" since it cancels out - the negation of a negation is the original thing

   .. code-block:: python
     :lineno-start: 63